 Many letters record Dolley as intelligent, charming, and a gracious hostess.
 As a widower, President Jefferson relied on Dolley and her high reputation to serve as an unofficial first lady: selecting furnishings for the newly constructed White House, organizing parties, and entertaining ladies who came to visit.
 When Madison succeeded the presidency and Dolley formally became first lady, she was already well practiced, well-known, and very popular.
 Serving in the position essentially for 16 years, Dolley helped to define the role of first lady as a domestic diplomat.

 Although James Madison was well-respected as a brilliant man and the father of the Constitution, his terse and bookish qualities did not endear him to Americans.
 However, Dolley’s effusive and warm demeanor contrasted against, effectively increasing Madison’s popularity.
-The nation’s high esteem for Dolly became enshrined in legend in 1814 as she shrewdly and bravely prepared for the invasion of Washington.
-She collected silver and other valuable White House artifacts including important government documents, original drafts of the Declaration of Independence and the Constitution, and a large Gilbert Stuart portrait of George Washington.
-This cool action saved these priceless artifacts from destruction, trademark thoughtfulness that has become Dolley Madison’s legacy.
+The nation’s high esteem for Dolly became enshrined in legend in 1814.
+On August 24, when word reached the White House that British were on the way invade Washington, Dolley gave orders to save valuables in the house.
+In the final minutes before fleeing the city, she had the frame of Gilbert Stuart's portrait of George Washington broken so the painting could be successfully removed from the wall and taken to safety out of the city.
+This cool action saved these priceless artifacts from destruction and demonstrated the trademark thoughtfulness that has become part of Dolley Madison’s legacy.